Yue-ZHAO/wm/README.md

 Build JAR
 =========

+The repo can be cloned with the following command:

+$ git clone git://github.com/chauff/wm.git

-The pom.xml file needs to be adapted - a few of the dependent jars cannot be found in public Maven repositories and the link has to be hardcoded in pom.xml (the jars can be found in the `lib` folder):
+Before the project can be build with Maven, the pom.xml file needs to be adapted - a few of the dependent jars cannot be found in public Maven repositories and the link has to be hardcoded in pom.xml (the jars can be found in the `lib` folder):
 + jsc.jar
 + servlet-api.jar
 + weka-wrapper-1.0.jar

-Run:
+Then, to build the project, run:

 ```
 mvn clean package